-Option #1: Lesion-specific Topics → Atrioventricular Septal Defect/Atrioventricular Canal → Diagnosis and Imaging Option #2: Diagnosis & Imaging → Echocardiography → Lesion-specific Lectures
+Option #1: Lesion-specific Topics → Atrioventricular Septal Defect/Atrioventricular Canal → Diagnosis and Imaging

+Option #2: Diagnosis & Imaging → Echocardiography → Lesion-specific Lectures

-If the user was primarily interested in working through the Pediatric Cardiology Fellow Core Curriculum, with learning modules and associated test questions, the user would click directly into the Fellow Curriculum (Figs 3 and 4), whereas a user primarily interested in continued medical education might select international or national conference or grand rounds material, by clicking on Conferences & Grand Rounds (Fig 4).
+If the user was primarily interested in working through the Pediatric Cardiology Fellow Core Curriculum, with learning modules and associated test questions, the user would click directly into the Fellow Curriculum (Figures 3 and 4), whereas a user primarily interested in CME might select international or national conference or grand rounds material, by clicking on Conferences & Grand Rounds (Figure 4).

-For the non-directed user, we have produced a slider at the top of both the Pediatric Cardiac Learning Center and ACHD Learning Center which highlight featured material unique to the website.
+For the non-directed user, we have produced a slider at the top of both the PCLC and ACHD Learning Center which highlight featured material unique to the website.
 Examples of this slider include the following:

-- 1. Master Class: a series of landmark lectures released at set intervals given by experts in the field of congenital and acquired paediatric heart disease, covering both the pertinent history and development of current understanding which has led to improved management and outcomes (Fig 5). - Professor Robert Anderson's Cardiac Morphology Lecture Series: a collection of recorded lectures given by renowned cardiac morphologist, Professor Robert Anderson, covering

-Figure 7.
-Cardiology in Low- and Middle-Income Countries Lecture Series.
+- Master Class: a series of landmark lectures released at set intervals given by experts in the field of congenital and acquired paediatric heart disease, covering both the pertinent history and development of current understanding which has led to improved management and outcomes (Figure 5). - Professor Robert Anderson's Cardiac Morphology Lecture Series: a collection of recorded lectures given by renowned cardiac morphologist, Professor Robert Anderson, covering a comprehensive curriculum of normal and abnormal cardiac development and anatomy (Figure 6). - 3.
+Cardiology in Low and Middle Income Countries: a developing lecture series led by Dr. Krishna Kumar, with the endorsement from Children's HeartLink, with invited guest speakers covering topics specific to the management of children and adults with congenital heart disease in low and middle income countries (Figure 7).